Parviz-S/images-gallery/README.md

 # images-gallery
-Full stack application based on React and Python Flask
+Full stack application based on React and Python Flask that uses Unsplash API.